Solaireis/CWC-Application-Security-Project/OWASP-Mitigations.md

 - Protect against attacks via Markdown inputs (NOT MARKUP)

 #### Implemented:
+- Best Practices Followed
   - SQL Injection
-  - Implement Parameterised Queries
-  - Implement Stored Procedures
+    - Avoid Using Dynamic SQL (String Concatenation)

   - Server Side Template Injection
     - Avoid using render_template_string(template)
       - render_template() is safer because users are unable to modify the template

   - Code / Command Injection
     - Avoid using eval()
     - Avoid using exec()
-  - shell = False in subprocess_run()

   - Cross Site Scripting
     - Avoid using render_template_string(template) [(Example)](https://semgrep.dev/r?q=python.flask.security.unescaped-template-extension.unescaped-template-extension)
       - In Jinja, everything is escaped by default except for values explicitly marked with the "| safe" filter.
         - If required use Markup()

+- Features Implemented
+  - SQL Injection
+    - Implement Parameterised Queries
+    - Implement Stored Procedures

+  - Server Side Template Injection

+  - Code / Command Injection
+    - shell = False in subprocess_run()

+  - Cross Site Scripting
+    - Implemented Flask Talisman
+      - Set CSP, Perms Policy
+      - Though some already done on Cloudfare,
+        - Set for XSS Protection
+        - HTTPS configuration to redirect HTTP requests to HTTPS
+        - HSTS to ensure that HTTPS is used (Done On Cloudfare)
     - Implemented CSP, but only for scripts & frames
       - Nonce-in only for inline scripts, those inline scripts without the nonce tags will not run properly
       - script src in csp shows all the scripts allowed to be taken from external sources
       - frame src in csp shows all the iframes allowed to be run
+      - style src in csp shows all the css allowed to run
+    - Encoded The User Input for Markdown (HOWEVER, now unable to use list items et cetera, need to find a fix)

+  - Cross Site Request Injection(?)
+    - Implemented CSRF

+- Planned Features
+  - Implement DDL Triggers (?)
 ---

 ### Software and Data Integrity Failures